guettli/desktop-tips-and-tricks/README.md

 How I find/open a particular document the fastest way (in my case a google doc in gdrive)?
 I type the word of the title of the doc into the address bar of chrome.

-For example things which annoy me are in the doc called "grrrr" - my digital barf bag.
-It is opened very fast: ctrl-t (open new tab in browser), then "grr" and then it is one of the results below the cursor.
+For example, things which annoy me are in the doc called "grrrr" - my digital barf bag.
+It is opened very fast: ctrl-t (open new tab in the browser), then "grr" and then it is one of the results below the cursor.
 I love it.